mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3807 Fighting Ships.md

 Now considered obsolete by the Imperial navy, the Azhanti High Lightning -class cruiser was built to fill several different roles, rather than specialising in one.
 Its ability to make jump 5 gives it tremendous range, but robs overall fuel efficiency.
-Many of these ships ended up in the Scout Service due to their ‘ship-of-many-trades’ design, refurbished to their needs.
+Many of these ships ended up in the Scout Service due to their 'ship-of-many-trades' design, refurbished to their needs.

 Frontier CruiserFrontier Cruiser TonsTons Price (MCr)Price (MCr) Hull 60 ktons